benkeser/sieveml/readme.md

     ## 5     3     0   0    0      0      1       0        1      1       0
     ## 6     6     0   1    1      0      1       1        0      0       1

 Below we implement code that estimates the cumulative incidence for both matched and mismatched infections in both the vaccine and treatment arms.
 For computational convenience, we use a simplified Super Learner library relative to the one used in the manuscript.
-If one desires to use the same library as in the manuscript, those functions are available in the `superlearnerfunctions.R` file.
+If one desires to use the same library as in the manuscript, those functions are available in the `superlearnerfunctions_rv144.R` file and can be implemented by sourcing the code from that file and uncommenting the `SL.ftime` and `SL.ctime` lines below.

 ``` r
 # will need package rpart and randomforest